-The active player completes his or her turn.
-If neither player has drawn more than 50% of his or her Prize cards (4 in a Constructed format or 3 in a Limited format), the game does not count toward determining the winner of the match.
+If the last turn ends during game 2 and if either player has less than 50% of his or her initial Prize cards remaining (2 in a Constructed format or 1 in a Limited format), the player with the fewest Prize cards remaining wins the game.
+Otherwise, the game does not count toward determining the winner of the match.
 The winner of game 1 wins the match.